patricklafrance/wmfnext-shell/README.md

 [shell] Found 1 static modules to register [custom-logger] [shell] Found 1 static modules to register
 ```

+### Data and state

+This shell doesn't offer any build-in feature to handle data and state management.
+Why?

+💡 It's time for our 4th take!
+Data and state should never be shared between parts of the federated application.

 ### Develop a module in isolation